-If you are installing the connector in an 18.1 provisioned NetSuite account, you need to install the connector with the NetSuite connection setup with Basic authentication.
+If you are installing the integration app in an 18.1 provisioned NetSuite account, you need to install the integration app with the NetSuite connection setup with Basic authentication.
 The role should be a non-admin role that should not have 2FA enabled.
-Once the connector is installed, switch the NetSuite connection from Basic to Token.
+Once the integration app is installed, switch the NetSuite connection from Basic to Token.

-If you are already using Authentication Type as Token, your connector will remain unaffected even if you use the 2FA feature in NetSuite.
+If you are already using Authentication Type as Token, your integration app will remain unaffected even if you use the 2FA feature in NetSuite.
 Hence, you are not required to take any action.